lexibank/tlopo/out/vol1/chapter9.md

 <a id="s-5-2"></a>

-## 5.2.
+### 5.2.
 Break, smash, shatter

 The first two reconstructions below, POc _&ast;pʷosa(k)_, _&ast;pʷosak-i-_ and POc _&ast;pʷara(s)_, _&ast;pʷaras-i-_, refer to the breaking of brittle objects, among them the shell of an egg when a chick hatches.
 It is possible that these were intransitive verbs in POc and that their subject was the breaking object, e.g., the egg.
 POc _&ast;(p,pʷ)oga(q)_ (VI) 'burst open, split open' and POc _&ast;momo(k)_ 'break into small pieces' similarly seem to have been intransitive, and the latter may also have been used to refer to potsherds, crumbs, and so on.

 The remaining verbs in this subsection all appear to have been used transitively, with an agent subject and a patient object.
 It is possible that the forms without final _&ast;-i-_ were used intransitively with the patient (rather than the agent) as their subject.
-That is, they meant 'break spontaneously' or 'be broken', belonging to the neutral verb class ([Ch.2, §3.1.1](chapter2.md#s-3-1)).
+That is, they meant 'break spontaneously' or 'be broken', belonging to the neutral verb class (Ch.
+2, §3.1.1).

 ```
 POc &ast;pita(k), &ast;pitak-i-     'break, split'